jakewisse/dont-be-a-git/slides/under-the-hood.md

 What does this mean?

 - Git isn't just a VCS.
 It's a content tracker.
-- While most of the commands we use are very VC-oriented, they are simply porcelain commands that are implemented by plumbing ones that interact with the Git file system, or database.
+- What is a "content-addressable file system?"
 - Contrast to location-addressable file system, which has a path/location as an address.
 - What happens when you change the data?
 No longer the same address. **Immutability**.
 - (Git's db is an immutable data structure)

+Most of the VC-oriented commands we use are known as **porcelain commands**.
+These are implemented by **plumbing commands** interact with the Git file system, or database.

 @@@